Find Affordable College Courses

 Find Schools Near

-What Do Software Applications Developer Do?
+What is a Software Applications Developer?

-Software Applications Developer Definition Develop, create, and modify general computer applications software or specialized utility programs.
+Job Description & Duties Develop, create, and modify general computer applications software or specialized utility programs.
 Analyze user needs and develop software solutions.
 Design software or customize software for client use with the aim of optimizing operational efficiency.
 May analyze and design databases within an application area, working individually or coordinating database development as part of a team.
 May supervise computer programmers.

 • Develop and direct software system testing and validation procedures, programming, and documentation.